- Remove tax-free cash from your house with Equity release joint ownership

 Mrs E from London

-I was advised to get equity release from my East London home to minimise inheritance tax.
+I was advised to take out an equity release on my East London home to minimise inheritance tax.
 My son and daughter used the money to pay down their mortgages.
-The interest rate on the equity release was so low it was close to their mortgage rate.
+The interest rate on the equity release was so low that it was close to their mortgage rate.

 Mrs G from Leeds